 Written by Leyden’s mama, Melissa Dlugolecki

 Our daughter Leyden Saige Cournoyer was born on February 20th, 2014, in a planned delivery at 39 weeks.
-I delivered at Brigham and Women’s, adjacent to Boston Children’s Hospital, the number one pediatric hospital in the world.
+I delivered at one of the best children’s hospitals in the world.
 She was born to two nervous parents, in front of nineteen sets of eyes, with two known holes in her heart and a lot of plans and support in place for her care.
 But, there was no mention or worry of NEC.

 Leyden made pregnancy and delivery easy.
 She made a grand entrance after just a few minutes of active pushing.
-Nineteen sets of eyes stared at my six pound, 2 ounce daughter.
-Her father held up his phone to play her previously chosen song, Bob Marley’s “Three Little Birds” as my cardiologists, her cardiologists, the delivery team, the NICU and CICU staff, and of course, the students from Harvard just there to observe, declared she was healthy.
+Nineteen sets of eyes stared at my six-pound, 2-ounce daughter.
+Her father held up his phone to play her previously chosen song, Bob Marley’s “Three Little Birds” as my cardiologists, her cardiologists, the delivery team, the NICU and CICU staff, and of course, students just there to observe, declared she was healthy.
 We really believed, despite all of our cardiac concerns, everything really was going to be alright.
 We knew before Leyden was born that she had a “relatively simple” form of congenital heart disease.
 We were told she had a 97% chance of survival and not to worry.
 After brief observations at the hospital, we were sent home.

 I was dumbfounded on how we could go home, when at almost 3 months old, my daughter weighed only one more ounce than she did at birth.
 I didn’t have a medical degree, and intuition didn’t seem like enough to discredit the top hospital in the world.
 But when a feeding pump was sent home and staff came to our hospital room to train us on how to use it at home – medical degree or not, I refused.
 I apologized but let them know my daughter wasn’t healthy enough to leave.
 Mike and I requested a second opinion.
 We debated going to a different hospital, but feared leaving the best in the country.
 Keeping our fingers crossed for the second opinion, we wrote to the head of Cardiology.
 He agreed to review her case.
 Focused on her cardiac care, they were stumped.
 The reviewer of the case was actually the same surgeon who completed my open-heart surgery at BCH 16 years earlier.